-Make sure to turn off your computer prior to connecting or disconnecting a mouse or keyboard.
+Make sure to tum off your computer prior to connecting or disconnecting a mouse or keyboard.
 Failure to do so may damage the system board.

-Wake-On-PS/2 Keyboard/Mouse
+Wake-On-Keyboard/Mouse

-The Wake-On-PS/2 Keyboard/Mouse function allows you to use the PS/2 keyboard or PS/2 mouse to power-on the system.
+The Wake-On-Keyboard/Mouse function allows you to use the keyboard or mouse to power-on the system.
 To use this function:

-• Jumper Setting:
+Jumper Setting:

-JPI must be set to "2-3 On: 5VSB".
-Refer to "Jumper Settings for Selecting the PS/2 Keyboard/Mouse Power" in this chapter for more information.
+JPI must be set to "2-3 On: Enabled".
+Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse" in this chapter for more information.